Interviewed for Emerging Artists Collective by its founder, Chun Park (https://www.emergingartistscollective.com/)

 Do you perceive in your paintings a monumental quality to the abstract forms and colors?
 Are the abstract forms and colors supposed to stand like architectural structures in an abstract landscape?
 What is the best way to read your paintings for the layman audience?

 I don’t think in terms of architecture but rather of relationship.
 The shapes and mark-making exist in relationship to each other, in fact they develop out of each other, so the components of a painting don’t exist unto themselves as structures.
 Instead, through the relationships of balance, tension, etc., they form a whole.
-As for how a lay audience should “read” them, all I can say is simply look and see what’s there, nothing more or less, and don’t feel compelled to find some hidden meaning or reference to an outside object.
+As for how a lay audience should “read” them, all I can say is simply look and see what’s there, nothing more or less, and don’t feel compelled to find some hidden meaning or reference to an outside subject.

 What is the internal logic of a painting?
 Is it a common visual style or language that unifies the painting and is its building block?
 Is it the way colors occupy a space - sinking, contracting, or expanding?

 The process of painting gradually reveals the internal logic of any particular painting, usually through a lot of trial and error with color choices, shapes, sizes, and lines.
 I never begin with a plan or image in mind and I never know what the finished painting will be.
 I just start applying paint, more or less randomly at first, but then one thing starts to suggest the next, then that suggests the next, and so on.
-It’s more like setting myself a puzzle or problem to be solved, but eventually the puzzle itself starts to show directions to the solution.
-Even so, this solution—my satisfaction with the end product—and the ways I reached it will be based on my own individual artistic sensibility/aesthetics.
+It’s like setting myself a puzzle or problem to be solved, but eventually the puzzle itself starts to show directions to the solution.
+Even so, this solution—my satisfaction with the end product—and the ways I reached it will be based on my own artistic sensibility/aesthetics.
 Does this answer the question?
 Maybe not!

 Who are your favorite artists?
 Who inspires you or influences your work the most?